patrickbucher/docs/clean-agile/clean-agile.md

 Managers defined roadmaps and milestones, and the developers were coerced into making their estimates accordingly.
-One top-priority story after the other had to be done in a hurry, ignoring the technical pracrices in the process.
+One top-priority story after the other had to be done in a hurry, ignoring the technical practices in the process.
 This was the _Agile Hangover_: The divide between business and development that Agile was supposed to heal came back even stronger.